 Dr. Gelbard is a member of the SC2i site investigator team at Grady, and she and her colleague Dr. Bryan Morse (see below) are collecting blood and tissue samples for mechanistic assays, physiological data, and radiology and surgical procedures and outcomes data from trauma patients that have given informed consent.
 Dr. Gelbard is also participating in a national study that is investigating the effect of early cooling in acute subdural hematoma patients.

-As mentioned above, Dr. Morse joins Dr. Gelbard as a site investigator for the SC2i study.
-He is also evaluating the efficiacy of a smartphone application for the prediction of massive transfusion protocol.
+Dr. Morse is the director of trauma research at Grady.
+As mentioned above, he joins Dr. Gelbard as a site investigator for the SC2i study.
+He is also evaluating the efficacy of a smartphone application for the prediction of massive transfusion protocol, and is the primary site investigator for a multicenter, DoD-funded prospective observational study of the use of the Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) device in trauma at Grady.
 His additional research pursuits include clinical outcomes related to surgery for coagulopathy in critically injured trauma patients, penetrating cardiac injuries, quality improvement in acute care surgery and trauma, and clinical outcomes in geriatric patients after emergent surgery and trauma.